How to Get Rid of Shame and Guilt After Masturbating

 I couldn’t find any reliable statistics on how many people feel shame and guilt after masturbating.
 However, based on anecdotal evidence, I am willing to bet it’s a significant number.
 So what can you do if you’re one of them?
 I don’t have any easy answers, because this stuff is complicated, but I do have a few suggestions for you.
 As always, take the ones that work for you and leave the ones that don’t.

 Often, it’s religion.
 Unfortunately, repressive religious teachings about sexuality have a lot to answer for.
 These teachings tend to be utterly unrealistic (“never have a single sexual feeling until you get married, then have amazing sex with your spouse right out of the gate”, anyone?)
 They are often laced with all kinds of factual inaccuracies.
-They’re also wildly hypocrital, because A) as we’ll see, most people masturbate, including those who rail against it, and B) sexually repressive religion is an absolute hotbed of sexual abuse and violence.
+They’re also wildly hypocrital, because A) as we’ll see, most people masturbate, including those who rail against it, and B) sexually repressive religion is an absolute hotbed of sexual abuse and sexual violence.

 I’m a committed atheist and I’m certainly not going to tell you what your relationship with religion or God should look like.
 But I invite you to consider this: do you really think that, considering *gestures at the entire world being on fire in all of the ways*, God’s biggest concern is whether you enjoy some self-induced orgasms?
 Religious sexual shame is primarily a mechanism of control, particularly of women and women’s bodies.